-When a death occurs in an employee's immediate family (which shall include spouse, parent, daughter, son, brother, sister, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandparent, or grandchild, miscarriages/still-born child, or any relative permanently residing in the employee's household), regular employees will be eligible for leave and will receive regular pay for up to three (3) regularly scheduled working days.
-Employees will notify their Manager or

-General Manager prior to their scheduled shift and submit a leave form upon return to work.
+- (a) When a death occurs in an employee's immediate family (which shall include spouse, parent, daughter, son, brother, sister, mother-in-law, father-in-law, son-in-law, daughter-inlaw, brother-in-law, sister-in-law, grandparent, grandchild, miscarriages/still-born child, or any person permanently residing in the employee's household), regular employees will be eligible for leave and will receive regular pay for up to three (3) regularly scheduled working days.
+Employees will notify their Manager or General Manager prior to their scheduled shift and submit a leave form upon return to work.
 Bereavement leave of absence with pay shall not apply when an employee is on an unpaid leave of absence.
-In the event the funeral is out of town or out of the country, additional time off without pay shall be granted provided that such leave will not unduly affect the proper operations or be detrimental to the proficient operations of the Employer.

-In the event of a delayed interment, an employee may save one of the days identified above without loss of pay to attend the interment.
+In the event the funeral is out of town or out of the country, additional time off without pay shall be granted provided that such leave will not unduly affect the proper operations or be detrimental to the proficient operations of the Employer. - (b) In the event of a delayed interment, an employee may save one of the days identified above without loss of pay to attend the interment.

-ARTICLE 22 - PREGNANCY, ADOPTION AND PARENTAL LEAVE
+ARTICLE 22 - MATERNITY, PARENTAL, ADOPTION AND OTHER EMPLOYMENT STANDARDS LEAVES